\"Writing.Com

 “‘Nossuh, young’n.
 Nossuh.
 And doncha be frettin’ none, boy.
 He be da boss man and dat’s dat.
 Come on, now; we best do what he says.’

 “More than two hours had passed while we waited in the tack room— brooding.
-Our reticent eyes met when hearing Papa yell for help.
-We heard snorting, regretting it was time to wash and cool out Papa’s claim.
+Our reticent eyes met when finally hearing Papa's yell for help.
+We also heard snorting, regretting it was time to wash and cool out Papa’s claim.
 Still sulking, I shuffled when gathering the soap, a big sponge and a bucket.
 Moses tossed me a squeegee and told me to scoot while he folded a horse blanket before ambling out to the wash rack.

 “Moses soon followed but stopped only feet outside the shed row, his eyes widened in sync with an exuberant smile.

 “‘Why, lawd sakes alive.
-Lookie there; it be da ‘Hasset.
+Lookie thar; it be da ‘Hasset.
 Moses stood for a moment to observe the horse stepping in place as it tugged against Papa’s tether.
-Satisfied, Moses began dancing a little two-step toward us as I lathered Cohasset up.
+Upbeat, Moses began dancing a little two-step toward us as I lathered Cohasset up.
 Moses and I were elated, but Papa was in a downright pissy mood.
 He greeted us with pure contempt, fumbling for words as he scrutinized our new racing prospect.

 “‘Yeah, go ahead and party!’
 Papa bellowed.
 ‘I hope you two nitwits are real happy now, ‘cause Diggery won his race— by five!
-But this— this worthless son-of-a-bitch plodded home sixth, just like I said he would, beaten over a dozen lengths!
+But this— this worthless son-of-a-bitch plodded home sixth, just like I said he would, beaten by over a dozen lengths!
 What a bum, a worthless bum,’ Papa grumbled while pouring a bucket of rinse water over Cohasset’s back.

 “Moses had taken over holding Cohasset but refused to even look at Papa.
 ‘Aw, dat ain’t bein’ nice, Massah D. Doncha be sayin’ dat about da ‘Hasset.
 Why he tain’t no sumbitch.
 Nossuh.
 Why, he be da boss hoss now, fo’ sho.’